 The lenja pita / lazy apple pie implies the simplicity in making this dessert with the result being a delicious, warm, and comforting apple pie.
 Traditionally, the butter crust is not always rolled, but pressed into the bottom layer of the baking dish.
 The filling comes next and then lastly the top layer of the dough is pressed on top.
 This is the true lazy version of this pie making process.
-However, at the risk of sounding like a broken record, across all regions we all have our own variations or takes on traditional recipes.
+However, at the risk of sounding like a broken record, across all regions there are different variations or takes on traditional recipes.
 And so, I share with you a version that I love and am familiar with.

 There are two parts to making this recipe, the butter pie crust, and the apple filling.
 You can absolutely make the butter pie crust by hand.
 As long as your butter is at room temperature you should have no problem.
 The apple filling is also pretty basic, you need to shred the apples, mix in the lemon juice, sugar and cinnamon.

-A slightly unusual method in comparison to the traditional way of making the filling is that this recipe requires the cooking of the apples in a pan.
+A slightly unusual method in comparison to the traditional way of making the filling is that this recipe requires the the apples to be cooked in a pan.
 This is so that the juices thicken and evaporate.
 Normally, the apples are set aside, and once the juice seeps out, the juice is removed completely.
 However, I have found that once cooked, the texture thickens up, giving the pie a voluminous filling.

 Making the butter crust

 To make the butter crust, combine the flour, sugar, baking powder, and salt.
 Using the paddle attachment, give this a quick whisk.
 Then add in the softened unsalted butter and combine.
 At this stage, the texture will resemble breadcrumbs, and this is what you want!
 This means that the butter has broken down and combined with the flour.
+Alternatively you can work the butter into the flour by hand.
 Next, swap to a dough hook and add in one egg at a time and mix.
 Lastly add in the milk.
 Keep mixing with a dough hook until you get a nice, soft dough.

 Divide the dough into two equal parts, shape into disks, cover and rest in the fridge for twenty minutes.
 Once the dough is ready to be used, roll out each layer according to the size of your baking dish.